siren-js/spec-extensions/README.md

 The value assigned to the radio button.
-This property is OPTIONAL and its default value is `"on"`, which is in accordance with the HTML5 specification (see step 5.7 of the [constructing the entry list][ctel] algorithm).
+This property is OPTIONAL and its default value is `"on"`, which is in accordance with the HTML specification (see step 5.7 of the [constructing the entry list][ctel] algorithm).

 [ctel]: https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#constructing-form-data-set